The role of women in druidry today is the same as for druid men

 Women in modern Druidry

 I would say that the role of women in modern druidry is in general the same as the men.
 Just as archdruids lead ceremonies, make decisions, study and pass on knowledge and in many cases write books, so do the women archdruidesses.
 The men are priests and represent the God and the women are priestesses and represent the Goddess.
+This represents balance in the universe, like the Yin and Yang.

 Essentials of Paganism (includes Emma Restall-Orr)